Civitas (think tank)

-Civitas: The Institute for the Study of Civil Society is a British think tank working on issues related to democracy and social policy.
+Civitas: The Institute for the Study of Civil Society is a British think tank working on issues related to democracy and social policy from a classical liberal perspective.
 It was founded by David George Green.

 History and activities

 According to ConservativeHome, Civitas "started as the Health & Welfare Unit of the Institute of Economic Affairs, but divorced from it in order to grow and because libertarian elements within the IEA disapproved on the focus on non-narrowly economic issues."

 In 2009, their income was £975,311 and staff size was 19.

 Civitas, originally based at 77 Great Peter Street, is now based at 55 Tufton Street, in the same premises as Business for Britain and where Vote Leave was originally registered.
 According to newspaper reports from 2016, Civitas accounts showed that it paid rent of around £3,250 a month for its offices.

 Civitas set up the Centre for Social Cohesion 2007.
 Civitas research was drawn on heavily by Vote Leave in the 2016 United Kingdom European Union membership referendum.

 It produced an International Health Care Outcomes Index in 2022 ranking the performance of the National Health Service against 18 similar, wealthy countries since 2000.
 It excluded the impact of the Covid-19 pandemic as data stopped in 2019.
 The UK was near the bottom of most tables except households who faced catastrophic health spending.